svenstehle/ocr-symbaroum-charsheets-streamlit/README.md

 ## Setup

+### Python Environment

 First, install dependencies with `python -m pip install .`.
 This will make use of the `pyproject.toml` file to install the dependencies.

 Then, to make use of poetry to manage environments and dependencies, you need to install the [poetry](https://python-poetry.org/docs/basic-usage/) package with `poetry install`.

+### System Packages

+If you want to install for example only the English and German language packages for tesseract, you can do so with `sudo apt-get install tesseract-ocr-eng tesseract-ocr-deu`.
+[Other languages](https://tesseract-ocr.github.io/tessdoc/Data-Files-in-different-versions.html) out of 100+ can be installed in the same manner 1-by-1 or you can just download the whole tessdata repository, see paragraph below.

-To enable language support for German language, follow the guide on [this site](https://pyimagesearch.com/2020/08/03/tesseract-ocr-for-non-english-languages/) and clone the [tessdata](https://github.com/tesseract-ocr/tessdata) repository manually into this repository.
+To enable language support for any language that tesseract supports, follow the guide on [this site](https://pyimagesearch.com/2020/08/03/tesseract-ocr-for-non-english-languages/) and clone the [tessdata](https://github.com/tesseract-ocr/tessdata) repository manually into this repository.
 It is slightly above 4GB total, so make sure you have ample space ;)

 Make sure you have set the environment variable `TESSDATA_PREFIX` to the correct cloned tessdata directory like for example: